Setting Up Postal as an SMTP Server

 Before preparing our server to run Postal, we need to deploy it first.

-Hetzner offers two types of servers: ones with shared resources and others with dedicated CPU cores.
 I highly recommend opting for the servers with dedicated CPUs, as an SMTP server is mission-critical and should never face resource limitations.

-After your server is deployed, ssh into it and begin by running the following commands to perform a full update:
+After your server is deployed, SSH into it and begin by running the following commands to perform a full update:

 apt update